 Life insurance is a smart investment for business owners.
 If their death occurs, this plan will help lower many costs involved with the succession process.
-Life insurance isn’t expensive and can help secure a smooth transition if the owner passes away.
+Life insurance isn’t inexpensive and can help secure a smooth transition if the owner dies.
 You have different life policy options available.
 Discuss them with an insurance professional to find a deal that best suits you.

 Maintain All Documents

-Once a business succession plan is ready, it’s important to store all relevant files.
+Once a business succession plan is ready, storing all relevant files is important.
 These are the documents to include:

 - Legal Will